Don't Reach for the Stars: Rethinking Topology for Resilient Federated Learning: Experiments

 \section{Experiments}

 In the following experiments, we consider three different types of malfunctions: ANAs, SFAs and clients who submit random updates.
 For each experiment, we incrementally increase the number of malfunctioning clients, meaning that the number of malfunctioning clients grows per run.
-We compare LIGHTYEAR against FedAvg \cite{mcmahan2017communication} and seven baseline methods for robust aggregation: AFA \cite{munoz2019byzantine}, ASMR \cite{konstantin2024asmr}, CFL \cite{sattler2020byzantine}, Ditto \cite{li2021ditto}, Krum \cite{blanchard2017machine}, BALANCE \cite{fang2024byzantine}, and SCCLIP\cite{yang2024byzantine}.
+We compare LIGHTYEAR against FedAvg \cite{mcmahan2017communication} and eight baseline methods for robust aggregation: AFA \cite{munoz2019byzantine}, ASMR \cite{konstantin2024asmr}, CFL \cite{sattler2020byzantine}, Ditto \cite{li2021ditto}, Krum \cite{blanchard2017machine}, FedProx \cite{li2020federated}, BALANCE \cite{fang2024byzantine}, and SCCLIP\cite{yang2024byzantine}.
 While BALANCE and SCCLIP are also P2P methods, the others represent baselines from FL with a star-shaped topology.
-The performance of each method is evaluated based on the average accuracy on each client's test set.
+The performance of each method is evaluated based on the average accuracy for the classification tasks and the average dice score for the segmentation tasks,evaluated on the client's test data.
 The experiments focus on three key scenarios: (1) evaluating the resilience of each method against the three types of malfunctions individually, (2) assessing the resilience based on topology as the number of malfunctioning clients increases, and (3) testing the resilience in a dynamic and highly unpredictable environment, where malfunctioning clients randomly select one of the three malfunctions each round.
 This dynamic scenario aims to simulate conditions that are more representative of real-world situations.
-For LIGHTYEAR, we set the hyperparameter $\gamma$ to 0.95 in both cases.
-The decision threshold $\tau$ was set to 0.75 for FEMNIST and 0.6 for Camelyon17, reflecting the higher distributional diversity and smaller number of clients in the latter.
-More detailed results for all experiments are provided in the supplementary material.
+For LIGHTYEAR, we set the hyperparameter $\gamma$ to 0.95 in all cases.
+The decision threshold $\tau$ was set to 0.75 for the classification tasks and 0.6 for the segmentation tasks.
+More details can be found in the supplementary.